We don’t bite. We prefer to code, brew our own beer and collaborate with you. Get to know us and fellow Camunda users through our community channels.

 Below you will find the features we plan to implement.
 We don't have a long-term roadmap but a clear vision that drives our roadmap decisions.

-The Camunda Runtime Platform (including BPMN Engine, DMN Engine, Tasklist, Cockpit, and Admin) has a release cycle of 6 months.
-The next release, Camunda 7.9 is scheduled for May 31, 2018.
+The Camunda Runtime Platform (including BPMN Workflow Engine, DMN Decision Engine, Tasklist, Cockpit, and Admin) has a release cycle of 6 months.
+The next release, Camunda 7.10 is scheduled for November 30, 2018.

 The "Enterprise only" column tells if the specific feature will be available as part of the free community platform or the commercial enterprise platform of Camunda.